silentgameplays/Simple-Arch-Linux-Setup/README.md

 * genfstab -U /mnt >> /mnt/etc/fstab

-# 7.Setting date,region and time,use these commands:

-* timedatectl set-ntp true
-* timedatectl list-timezones
-* timedatectl set-timezone Zone/SubZone
-* hwclock --systohc
-* ln -sf /usr/share/zoneinfo/Region/City /etc/localtime

-# 8.(Optional can be done after the install )Setting the hostname

-* hostnamectl set-hostname myhostname

-# 9.Switching to root.All the below commands must be used as root!
+# 7.Switching to root.All the below commands must be used as root!

 * arch-chroot /mnt /bin/bash

-# 10.Setting locales:
+# 8.Setting locales:

 # A proper way to do it is to find this lines en_US.UTF-8 in locale.gen file and uncomment them:

 * nano /etc/locale.gen
 * locale-gen

-# 11.Adding a main user:
+# 9.Adding a main user:

 * useradd -g users -G power,storage,wheel -m test

-# 12.Assigning passwords for root and main user
+# 10.Assigning passwords for root and main user

 # Password for root: